manosbatsis/vaultaire/docs/installation.md

 ### For Cordapps

-1. Add to your Cordapp's Gradle dependencies:
+Step 1: Add to your Cordapp's Gradle dependencies:

 ```groovy
 // apply the kapt plugin